-10.2 The Use of Premises by Other Organisations
+8.2 The Use of Premises by Other Organisations

-Where services or activities are provided separately by another body using the school facilities/premises, the Head of School and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
+Where services or activities are provided separately by another body using the school facilities/premises, the headteacher will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
 If this assurance is not achieved, an application to use premises will be refused.

-Safeguarding requirements will be included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises.
+• Safeguarding requirements will be included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises.
 Failure to comply with this will lead to termination of the agreement.

-10.3 Site Security
+8.3 Site Security